uccmisl/dashc/README.md

 dashc had been used in Ubuntu 16.04/16.10/17.04/17.10/18.04 with x64 architecture (continuously for an ~1 year), in Ubuntu 16.04.3 with Raspberry Pi 2/3 (briefly), in macOS High Sierra 10.13 (briefly).

-To install (./configure might ask for a sudo password to install opam, m4, git):
+To install (./configure might ask for a sudo password to install opam, m4, git and bubblewrap (for Linux only)):

 ```bash
 ./configure